Xilinx/libsystemctlm-soc/README.md

 ## Dependencies

-You'll need to install a few packages before using this library.
-First of all, you need to install Accelleras SystemC implementation.
+You'll need to install the following packages:

-This can be found here:http://www.accellera.org/downloads/standards/systemc
+`apt-get install gcc g++ verilator libsystemc-dev gtkwave rapidjson-dev python-pytest python-pytest-xdist`

-You'll also need these packages:
+On some distros, the libsystemc-dev package may not exist, in that case you'll need to install SystemC manually.
-`apt-get install gcc g++ verilator gtkwave rapidjson-dev python-pytest python-pytest-xdist`
+The SystemC libraries can be found here:http://www.accellera.org/downloads/standards/systemc

 To be able to generate the HTML test reports, you'll need to install pytest-html.
 This may not be available on your distro but can be found with `pip:pip install pytest-html`